flareact/flareact-site/docs/data-fetching.md

 | `0`                | Never cache                                        |
 | `1` (or greater)   | Cache that number of seconds, and then revalidate. |

+**Note**: In development, props are requested each page load, and no caching is performed.

 ## Additional Notes

 A couple things to note about `getEdgeProps`: